 To have your stamp and cover collection evaluated,

-at our Collectors Corner Stamp Show
+We look at collections at our Collectors Corner Stamp Show

 Other dates might be arranged - but we

 If the collection is in more than two large moving boxes